Takapūwāhia

 Takapūwāhia, also known as Porirua Pā, was originally built on one of the oldest settlements in the Porirua basin — Te Urukahika, a small hamlet located on the western shore of Porirua harbour in the lower North Island of New Zealand.

+History

 In the 1850s, Takapūwāhia had a population of over 250 Māori.
 As the crown acquired more iwi land for Pākehā settlement, the wider iwi was invited to settle in Porirua by Ngāti Maunu, the senior hapū of Ngāti Toa.
 Families came from Pukerua Bay and Taupo Pā, now known as Plimmerton.

 In 1889, the settlement moved from Te Urukahika (now called Elsdon, named after ethnologist Eldon Best) to its current location on the southern shores of the Onepoto Arm, and became the primary home to Ngāti Toa Rangatira.
 In 1910, a school was built next to the wharenui (meeting house).